A Cat in the Doghouse

 –Pearl Nitsche, Educational Consultant

-A personal note from Michael Grinder
+A personal note from MGA

-I was not surprised to find statistics showing that in the first three years of teaching, more educators drop out than students.
+We were not surprised to find statistics showing that in the first three years of teaching, more educators drop out than students.
 We have to retool our management styles so that teachers are more effective in forming relationships with our hard-to-reach students.

-When developing A Cat in the Doghouse, I noticed an interesting “side-effect.”
+When developing A Cat in the Doghouse, we noticed an interesting “side-effect.”
 Many teachers practicing these skills have higher job satisfaction once they realized that the cat students often have the potential to be more successful than the dog students.

-Another profound insight from my over forty years of doing this work — management by influence is less likely to be miscommunicated cross-culturally than management by power.
+Another profound insight from over forty years of doing this work — management by influence is less likely to be miscommunicated cross-culturally than management by power.

 A Cat in the Doghouse willingly suffers the disadvantages of generalizations so we are able to look at our own classroom more objectively.
 We develop more realistic expectations of our students, ultimately becoming more successful teachers.
 It’s a win-win for both teacher and our students.